frankieliu/hugo/content/posts/usaco-dec-2019-plat-tree-depth.md

 ## independence property {#independence-property}

 We have already alluded that \\(\min(a[j\ldots i])\\) and \\(\min(a[i\ldots j])\\) count independently from one another.
 This means that there might be an single permutation that contains both a left and right ancestor for node \\(i\\).
 These two need to be counted twice, even though they come from the same permutation.
-In other words, we are free to sum up allowable permutations for left independently from the allowable permutations for the right, even if they are the same permutation (i.e. because of independence there is no overcounting).
+In other words, we are free to sum up allowable permutations for left independently from the allowable permutations for the right, even if they originate from the same permutation (i.e. because of independence there is no overcounting).

 On the other hand we have to be careful about counting \\(\min(a[j\dots i])\\) (and by symmetry on the other side) points that lie on the same side.
 Suppose there